 - A gift certificate for the hair salon, with an offer to watch the kids or dogs

 Every military spouse has their own way of facing the twists and turns of military life.
 No matter who you are or what you are facing right now, we celebrate all those brave, strong, loyal, trailblazing military spouses who can always find a reason to laugh.
 You make this community so supportive and fun.
 Every one of you deserves your own care package, but we may have to settle and just say thank you with a virtual hug.
-On this Military Spouse Appreciation Day, we thank you, military spouse, and wish you the best.
+During this Military Spouse Appreciation Month, we thank you, military spouse, and wish you the best.